dcwangmit01/vagrant-devenv/README.md

 your configuration files are persisted on the host, between rebuilding of vagrant machines.

+These instructions are geared towards OSX, although this box should work in Windows (intructions not included).

 # Preparing your box for Vagrant

 ## Preparing your box for Vagrant using Brew (the smart way!):